matrop/data-science-playground/README.md

 2. Stroke Prediction dataset

 A dataset containing over 5000 instance of patient meta-data.
 These can be used to predict whether a patient will have a stroke or not.
 The main goal of this project is the application of classication models.
 Source: https://www.kaggle.com/fedesoriano/stroke-prediction-dataset

+3. Future Sales dataset

+A dataset containing the daily sales of different items in different stores of the russian software firm 1C.
+The task is to learn patterns from data ranging from 01.2013 to 10.2015 and ultimately predict sales for every item/store in November of 2015.
+The main goal of this project is the utilization of time series data.
+Source: https://www.kaggle.com/c/competitive-data-science-predict-future-sales/overview